drdeeks/Liminal/README.md

 ### Post-Deployment

-After a successful deployment, the script will create a `monad-deployed-addresses.json` file in the `contracts` directory.
+After a successful deployment, the `Deploy.s.sol` script will create a `monad-deployed-addresses.json` file in the `contracts` directory.
 This file contains the addresses of the newly deployed contracts.
 The `scripts/update-config.js` script will automatically update the `VITE_` prefixed environment variables in `src/lib/contracts.ts` with these new addresses, ensuring the frontend uses the correct contract deployments.

 ## Contributing